-There are roughly 1,170 dairy farmers in western Victoria and the industry employs a further 6,000 people via the processing sector.
-In 2018–19, western Victoria produced about 2.010 billion litres of milk.
-This represents approximately 23% of national milk output.
+There are roughly 1,128 dairy farms in western Victoria and the industry employs a further 6,600 people via the processing sector.
+In 2021/22, western Victoria produced about 1,928 million litres of milk.
+This represents approximately 23% of national milk production.

 The western Victorian dairy region extends west from Geelong towards the South Australian border, with a large share of farms concentrated around the coastal areas between Simpson and Koroit.